NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 To download the `ngen` source code, run the following commands:

 `git clone https://github.com/NOAA-OWP/ngen.git`

-`cd ngen`
+then `cd ngen`

-Then we need all the submodule codes.
+We also need all the submodule codes.
 So run the command below:

 `git submodule update --init --recursive`